Home

 No, you shouldn’t drive with worn-out brake pads.

-As soon as you know your brake pads need to be replaced, you should drive no further than to your local mechanic.
+As soon as you know your brake pads need replacing, you should drive only as far as your local mechanic.

-Not only is it dangerous, but it could also land you with a £100 fine and 3 points per fault - if both your front and rear brakes are faulty, that’s at least £400 and 12 points!
+Not only is it dangerous, but it could also lead to a £100 fine and three points per fault.
+If both your front and rear brakes are faulty, that’s at least £400 and 12 points.

 Related Posts